Glossary (VSK Fire TV)

 - Alexa Skills Kit

 - A collection of APIs, tools, and documentation for giving Alexa new capabilities.
-See Build Skills with the Alexa Skills Kit.
+See What is the Alexa Skills Kit?.

 - Alexa Voice Service (AVS)